 - Submit your final accounts to HMRC including your company’s tax return

 Member’s voluntary liquidation (MVL)

-An MVL is a tax efficient way to close a solvent company, remove it from the register and release your share capital out of a company whilst benefiting from Entrepreneur’s Relief.
-You can use a MVL to withdraw your investment but you should be aware that distributions over £25,000 that you take from the company fall under tax rules for capital distributions and as such will be subject to Capital Gains Tax (CGT).
+An MVL is a tax efficient way to close a solvent company, remove it from the register and release your share capital out of a company whilst benefiting from entrepreneur’s relief.
+You can use an MVL to withdraw your investment but you should be aware that distributions over £25,000 that you take from the company fall under tax rules for capital distributions and as such will be subject to capital gains tax (CGT).